Find Schools

 Syracuse University came in at #21 in this year’s edition of the ranking.

-Some students may be able to take online classes at Syracuse.
+One thing to take note of is that Syracuse does offer online classes in some areas.
 In fact, around 7% of the undergraduate population registered for at least one online class in 2019-2020.

 Full Syracuse University Report